17.10. Creating a Virtual Network

 - Open the Virtual Networks tab from within the Connection Details menu.
 Click the button, identified by a plus sign (+) icon.
-For more information, refer to Section 18.9, “Managing a Virtual Network”.
+For more information, see Section 17.9, “Managing a Virtual Network”.

 - Enter an appropriate name for your virtual network and click.